matthe815/My-Interface/docs/getting_started.md

 And it will return true/false depending on the active status.

-Notes:
+Notes
 -------------------------------------
 Prompt Information storage has been slightly modified since 0.0.5.

-## And you can join the Discord Server with:
+And you can join the Discord Server with: https://discord.gg/QKwQdgX
-https://discord.gg/QKwQdgX

 Thanks!